 Use An Ice Pack

 Part of TMJ is the agonizing swelling and inflammation which can be a huge obstacle to get over when you’re trying to sleep.
 One trick you can use to ease this is using an ice pack on the inflamed area for approximately 10-15 minutes.
 Ice packs can also numb the area and promote healing, just be sure not to place the pack directly on your skin.
 You should keep the ice pack wrapped in a clean towel or cloth while using it.
+If you want something that you can keep in place without having to hold it there, I recommend using a specially designed and inexpensive TMJ ice pack (link to Amazon).

 Try Jaw Exercises